Malek-01/Ferry-transit-delay-/README.md

 ```
 Run the prediction scripts located in the Prediction directory to predict ferry transit delays using different models.
 For example, to run the Random Forest prediction:
 ```
-python Prediction/RF_prediction.py
+python Prediction/RF-prediction.py
 ```

-Run the SHAP analysis scripts located in the SHAP directory to interpret the model predictions.
+Run the SHAP analysis scripts located in the SHAP directory to interpret model predictions and identify the most important features affecting those predictions.
+SHAP (SHapley Additive exPlanations) values offer a comprehensive view of feature contributions.
 For example:
 ```
-python SHAP/SHAP_Sydney.py
+python SHAP/SHAP-Sydney.py
 ```

-Run the cross-validation scripts located in the Validation directory to evaluate model performance.
+Run the cross-validation scripts located in the Validation directory to optimize hyperparameters for each model and evaluate their performance.
+This step ensures that you select the best model configuration for accurate ferry transit delay predictions.
 For example:
 ```
-python Validation/RF_CV.py
+python Validation/RF-CV.py
 ```

 Contributing